Job Hunters

 History

 The history of Pfizer starts right in New York.
 Charles Pfizer and his cousin Charles Erhart were young entrepreneurs from Germany.
-Pfizer borrowed $2,500 from his father and purchased a modest brick building in the Williamsburg section of Brooklyn.
+Pfizer borrowed $2,500 from his father and purchased a modest brick building in the Williamsburg section of Brooklyn in 1849.
 Their goal was to make chemicals not then produced in the United States.

 Their first product, santonin, was used to treat intestinal worms, a common affliction in mid-19th century America, but its taste was so bitter, few people would swallow it.
 Combining their skills, Pfizer, a chemist, and Erhart, a confectioner, blended santonin with almond-toffee flavoring and shaped it into a candy cone.
 An immediate success, the "new" santonin was soon in great demand - and Charles Pfizer & Company was launched.